LucasSGomide/MongoDB/README.md

 db.createCollection( "minhaColecao4", { collation: { locale: "fr" } } );
 ```

+Create a new collection.

 ```
 db.collection.insertOne({ chave: "Valor", chave2: "Valor2" });
 ```

+Insert only one document in the collection.
+If the collection doesn't exist, mongodb automatically create it.

 ```
 db.collection.insertMany([ { chave: "Valor", chave2: "Valor2" }, { chave: "Valor", chave2: "Valor2" } ]);
 ```

+Insert more than one documents in a collection.

 ### LIMIT